objcio/OptimizingCollections/README.md

 Any amount you may choose to pay is greatly appreciated: it helps me keep doing stuff like this rather than working on commercial projects.
 This book is my first experimental step in publishing my own writing.
 If feedback is encouraging, I'll definitely write more.
-But if you're short on money, there is no shame in getting the book for free.

 Note that the code inside this repository was actually extracted directly from the code samples in the book.